Can You Change the Wake Word on a Google Home? Nope!

 Google Assistant’s Amazing Capabilities

-As Google Assistant reaches every single tech device around us, its capabilities are almost endless.
 Google continues to improve and expand the list of all the amazing stuff the Assistant can do.
 It can make our lives easier by giving us a chance to do many things with a simple voice command.

 For instance, you can ask Google Assistant to turn on or off the lights or adjust the temperature in your home.
 You can easily browse through the available apps, both on your smartphone and your PC, all with a simple explore button.

 And how do you summon your personal Google Assistant?
 By using the well-known “Hey Google” or “OK Google” phrases.
-Unfortunately, with all of its customization options, Google has yet to give us the option to change the wake word for Google as we’ll discuss further below.
+Unfortunately, with all of its customization options, Google has yet to give us the option to change the wake word for Google, as we’ll discuss further below.

 Can You Change the Wake Words to Something Else?

 At the moment, it’s not possible to change the wake words “Hey Google” and “OK Google” to something else.

 According to Google, not enough interest has been shown in adding new wake words.
 That said, a new update might offer a custom wake word option in the future.
 We say that because there is one thing that can be done to prompt Google to implement this feature.
 The Google Feedback option.